BOND REPORT: Treasury Yields Try To Rebound From November Lows

 Continue Reading Below

-Treasury yields gained on Monday amid data that was expected to clarity the U.S.'s economic outlook after a weaker-than-expected jobs report helped to pare growth prospects.
+Treasury yields rose on Monday amid data that did little to clarify the U.S. economic outlook after a weaker-than-expected jobs report helped to pare growth prospects.

-The yield for the benchmark 10-year note rose 2.2 basis points to 2.181%, after falling to 2.159%, the lowest level since November 10.
+The yield on the benchmark 10-year note rose 2.2 basis points to 2.182%, but that still made for its third lowest close this year.
 Bond prices move inversely to yields; one basis point is one hundredth of a percentage point.

-Over the past weeks, weak economic data led by a worse-than-expected jobs report has done little to dissuade investors from a near-certain June rate hike.
-The Chicago Mercantile Exchange's FedWatch tool (http://www.cmegroup.com/trading/interest-rates/countdown-to-fomc.html)showed traders were expecting a 95.8% chance of a rate increase in a week.
+Over the past weeks, tepid economic data, highlighted by a worse-than-expected May jobs report, (http://www.marketwatch.com/story/us-adds-138000-jobs-in-may-unemployment-drops-to-16-year-low-of-43-2017-06-02)has done little to dissuade investors from expecting a June rate hike.
+The Chicago Mercantile Exchange's FedWatch tool (http://www.cmegroup.com/trading/interest-rates/countdown-to-fomc.html)showed traders have priced in a 95.8% chance of a rate increase in a week.
 But some say the Fed may push back the timing for an additional rate hike to next year.

 Continue Reading Below